Xilinx/Vivado-Design-Tutorials/Design_Flow_Tutorials/IP_Integrator/Lab_2/README.md

   ![](./media/image14.png)

-10. In the IP Integrator Flow of the Flow Navigator there are multiple tabs available like Sources, Design, Signals and Board.
+10. In the IP integrator  Flow of the Flow Navigator there are multiple tabs available like Sources, Design, Signals and Board.
 If you click on the 'Board' interface tab, it shows all the available interfaces on the KCU105 evaluation platform.

 >   An interface is a grouping of signals that share a common function,
 >containing both individual signals and multiple buses.
 By grouping these
->signals and buses into an interface, the Vivado IP Integrator can
+>signals and buses into an interface, the Vivado IP integrator  can
 >identify common interfaces and automatically make multiple connections
 >in a single step.
 See the *Vivado Design Suite User Guide: Designing IP
->Subsystems Using IP Integrator*
+>Subsystems Using IP integrator *
 >([UG994)](https://www.xilinx.com/cgi-bin/docs/rdoc?v=2020.2;d=ug994-vivado-ip-subsystems.pdf)
 >for more information on interface pins and ports.